Joe Montemurro: Arsenal Women

 In July 2019, Montemurro was nominated as FIFA World Women's Coach of the year.
 The 2019–20 season saw Arsenal continue in the same fashion as the previous season, having qualified for the quarter-finals of the UEFA Champions League.
-The team was also part of a record-breaking WSL attendance, when 38,200 spectators came to watch the first ever North London Derby at Tottenham Stadium; Arsenal won the match 2–0.
+The team was also part of a record-breaking WSL attendance, when 38,200 spectators came to watch the first ever North London derby at Tottenham Stadium; Arsenal won the match 2–0.
 Another record was broken on 1 December 2019, when they beat Bristol 11–1 at Meadow Park, the highest winning margin in the WSL.
-In March 2021, it was announced that Joe was to leave the club at the end of the 2020–21 season.
+In March 2021, it was announced that Montemurro was to leave the club at the end of the 2020–21 season.
 Despite retaining the support of the Arsenal board, Montemurro decided to leave the club in order to take a break and spend more time with his family.
 He left the club having qualified for the 2021–22 UEFA Women's Champions League.

 Juventus Women

 On 8 June 2021, Montemurro was appointed head coach of Italian Serie A side Juventus Women.
-Montemurro's first official match as Juventus' manager came on 18 August, in a 12–0 win against North Macedonian side Kamenica Sasa in the semi-finals of the first round of UEFA Women's Champions League.
+Montemurro's first official match as Juventus' manager came on 18 August, in a 12–0 win against Macedonian Women's Football Championship side Kamenica Sasa in the semi-finals of the first round of UEFA Women's Champions League.
 Montemurro's first trophy as Juventus coach came, the Supercoppa Italiana on 8 January 2022 after a 2–1 win against AC Milan.
-The team went on to win the Serie A and Italian Cup completing the clubs first ever treble winning season.
+The team went on to win the Serie A and Italian Cup completing the club's first ever treble winning season.
 The biggest achievement for the team in the 21/22 season was qualification to the quarter finals stage of the UEFA Women's Champions League.
-Grouped with Chelsea, Wolfburg and Servette, the teams 2-0 win Germany and the 0-0 draw in London earned the team second spot in group A and effectively knocking out Chelsea.
+Grouped with Chelsea, Wolfburg and Servette, the team's 2-0 win Germany and the 0-0 draw in London earned the team second spot in group A and effectively knocking out Chelsea.
 The team won the first leg of the quarter final v Lyon 2-1 at the Allianz stadium in Turin but lost 3-1 at the Groupama Stadium in Lyon.
+The team came Runners up in the league in the 22/23 season yet winning the Coppa Italia for a second season in succession.
+The 2023/24 season saw the team win the Supercoppa beating AS Roma 2-1 in Cremona.
+On 6 March 2024, Montemurro left the club by mutual agreement with two more seasons to run on his contract.

+While a free agent in May 2024, he managed the A-League All Stars Women in their friendly match against his former club, Arsenal Women's, at Docklands Stadium, Melbourne.
+Arsenal Women's won 0-1, with the goal scored by Alessio Russo.